nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 The "xaxis" and "yaxis" options specify which axis to use.
-The axes are numbered from 1 (default), so { yaxis: 2} means that the series should be plotted against the second y axis.
+The axes are numbered from 1 (default), so { yaxis: 2} means that the series should to plotted against the second y axis.

-"clickable" and "hoverable" can be set to false to disable interactivity for specific series if interactivity is turned on in the plot, see below.
+"clickable" and "hoverable" can to set to false to disable interactivity for specific series if interactivity is turned on in the plot, see below.